 Apart from enhancing the architectural style and design of the house, a siding serves various other purposes.
 It can protect the inner structures from adverse weather conditions, like harsh sunlight, strong winds, torrential rains, and frost.
 Some types of siding have insulation properties too.

 While brick, wood, stone, etc., are some of the traditional options, there are numerous new siding materials from which you can select the right one for your home.
 Here is an information on brick veneer, which can be a perfect choice, if you want a siding material that resembles bricks.

 What is Brick Veneer Siding?

-Bricks are among the oldest materials used for masonry construction.
-They are made of fired clay, and are found to be durable and long-lasting.
-Solid bricks form the structural elements of a construction, as they have to support the load within the walls as well as of the roof.
 Usually, solid bricks, that are four to eight inches thick, are used in construction.
-Unlike such conventional bricks, brick veneer is a type of thin brick surface, that is used as a siding.
+Brick veneer is a type of thin brick surface, used as a siding.
 It can be defined as a thin surface material that is applied on solid wall surfaces, so as to attain the natural look of a brick wall.
 It can be used on both interior and exterior surfaces.

 Brick veneer cost depends on the type, and the method of installation.
 While this material is commonly used as a replacement for other siding types, brick veneer siding is also used in new constructions.